sophiaachungg/phonocode/README.md

 ![Per Item Accuracy](figures/off_the_shelf_per_item_accuracy.png)

 *Figure 4.
 Off-the-shelf model accuracy per task item.
+Each point indicates a task item.
 Correct answers are anonymized.
 Diagonal line indicates equal performance between models.*

 What we see:

-- Works *okay* for clean, clear productions.
+- Works okay for clean, clear productions.
 - **Homophones** are a major problem (e.g., orthographic ambiguity).
 - It always outputs *some* word, even when the participant response is incomplete or non-target (“an” vs “Anne”, “put” vs “putt”).
 - We’d still need humans to manually inspect borderline / noisy cases, so it wouldn't actually save any time.